PostgREST/postgrest/api.rst

     { "arg": "{1,2,3}" }

+  In these versions we recommend using function arguments of type json to accept arrays from the client:

   .. code:: http

     POST /rpc/json_array_func HTTP/1.1

     { "arg": [1,2,3] }

+  Starting from PostgreSQL 10, a json array from the client gets mapped normally to a PostgreSQL native array.

 PostgreSQL has four procedural languages that are part of the core distribution: PL/pgSQL, PL/Tcl, PL/Perl, and PL/Python.
 There are many other procedural languages distributed as additional extensions.
 Also, plain SQL can be used to write functions (as shown in the example above).